Calling all energy sector disruptors

 Work with the region's most innovative utilities

 Finding an energy utility that's open to innovation is tough, and finding the right person within these organisations is even harder.
-During the program you will spend time with executives and heads of innovation within Australia and New Zealand's most innovative energy companies and utilities to explore opportunities to work together.
-Below are some of our 2020 program partners; we are currently confirming our partners for 2021.
+During the program you will spend time with executives and heads of innovation at Australia and New Zealand's most innovative energy utilities to explore opportunities to work together.
+The utilities involved in the 2021 Scaleup Program are listed below.

 Meet Australia's most active energy investors